FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Preliminaries

-Next we define two intermediate problems that help us design algorithms for \fairkcenosc.
-Both these problems are defined for the \emph{supplier} setting, where the the set of points is partitioned into facilities $F$ and clients $C$ along with a metric $d$ defined between $F$ and $C$, the groups are defined over $F$, and the cost of set $S \subseteq F$ is calculated as the distance of a furthest client in $C$ to $S$.
+Next we define a variant problem with unit group requirements that will be useful for our algorithms.
+We call this problem \colksupo, and is defined in the \emph{supplier} setting.
+Here the point set is partitioned into a \emph{facility set} $F$ and a \emph{client set} $C$, along with a metric $d'$ defined between $F$ and $C$.
+The groups are defined over $F$, and the task is to cover at least $|C|-z$ clients from $C$ using a solution $(S,R)$ with $S \subseteq F$, $|S|=k$.
+Moreover, there are precisely $k$ groups over $F$, and a feasible solution must select exactly one center from each group.